franklynux/multi-environment-app-deployment-with-Kustomize/README.md

 ### GitHub Actions Issues

 1. **Authentication Failures**:
-   - Verify the `KUBE_CONFIG_DATA` secret is correctly set
+   - Verify the AWS credentials are correctly set
-   - Check that the service account token is valid
+   - Check that the EKS cluster name is correct
-   - Ensure the service account has appropriate permissions
+   - Ensure the IAM user has appropriate permissions for EKS

 2. **Workflow Failures**:
    - Check the GitHub Actions logs for specific error messages